hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Game Overview/README.md

   * *SFTP Secret* \- Used for SFTP access for file delivery (Request access via out support system).
   * *Debug Secret* \- Used by the JavaScript remote debugger.

-## Collaborators
+## User Management

-This area allows the creation of game collaborators, these will be people that can log in with their user and view/edit the game, depending on the security settings set for them.
+This area allows the creation of game Collaborators and Groups, these will be people that can log in with their user and view/edit the game, depending on the security settings set for them.
 An in-depth tutorial can be found [here](/Tutorials/Capabilities/README.md).